e-mergo/qs-emergo-buttons/README.md

 #### 0.2.20190905
 - Added icon parsing in button labels.
-- Added action 'Start Reload Task'
+- Added action 'Start Reload Task'.
 - Fixed the position setting to use a dropdown input.

 #### 0.1.20190724